Frequently asked questions about administering your health benefits program

 Do I need to provide SSNs for all my family members?

-Social security numbers are not required to have medical insurance unless you are selecting the Health Equity option; however, if a social security number is not received, we will send a letter asking for this information.
+Social security numbers are not required to have medical insurance unless you are selecting the HSA Qualified Plan Option; however, if a social security number is not received, we will send a letter asking for this information.
 This is important for the 1095-B forms we issue to members each year for tax purposes.

 What is a qualifying event?